flamingchickens1540/bunnybots-bobafett-2022/README.md

 Right trigger: move elevator down

+A button: move elvator to bottom limit switch

 B button: hold to close claw

 X button: Turn to an AprilTag with id of 154 (Camera not installed yet, doesn't work)

-Y: Move elevator to the top limit switch
+Y button: Move elevator to the top limit switch